fabian-gubler/.dotfiles/README.md

 ```

 Home-manager
-a) Try to do it without
+- a) Try to do it without
-b) Automate installation
+- b) Automate installation

-## Personalization

-For more information on dotfiles check out [Repository Link](https://github.com/fabian-gubler/.dotfiles)

 ## Structure